-Following procedures outlined in the 504 Guide or the SP&P Manual, the school must conduct a functional behavioral assessment and develop a behavioral intervention plan.
-This must occur no later than ten (10) business days after removing the student for more than ten (10) school days in a school year, If the student has a behavioral intervention plan, the 504/IEP Team shall meet to review the plan and consider modifying the plan to address the behavior.
+Following procedures outlined in the 504 Guide or the SP&P Manual, the school must conduct a functional behavioral assessment and develop a behavioral intervention plan for any student exhibiting a pattern of inappropriate behavior.
+If the student has a behavioral intervention plan, the 504/IEP Team shall meet to review the plan and consider modifying the plan to address the behavior.

-Suspension After Accumulation of Ten Suspension Days.
-At such time that accumulated suspensions exceed ten (10) days within a school year and a pattern of removal has been determined, the principal shall convene the 504/IEP Team and include the principal or his/her designee.
+2. Suspension After Accumulation of Ten Suspension Days.
+At such time that accumulated suspensions exceed ten days within a school year and a pattern of removal has been determined, the principal shall convene the 504/IEP Team and include the principal or his/her designee.
 This Team shall review the student's program and conduct a manifestation determination meeting to determine whether or not the student's disability is a precipitating factor in the disciplinary infraction.

 If the 504/IEP Team determines that the student's behavior is related to the student's disability, then using procedures outlined in the 504 Guide/SP&P, the Team will amend the student's Plan to address the behaviors.
 If the 504/IEP Team determines that the student's behavior is not related to the student's disability, the Team shall document the rationale for this decision in a manifestation determination meeting.
 In this case, procedures for disciplinary action will follow its regular course of action, as designated in School Board Policy 7.203.
 Parents must be informed of this decision.
 In no case will services cease for a student with a disability.

-Expulsion of Students with Disabilities.
+3. Expulsion of Students with Disabilities.
 If the student to be expelled is a student with disabilities, the following procedures from the 504 Guide/SP&P must be followed.
 Instances in which students with disabilities engage in behavior that could warrant expulsion action are described in School Board Policy 7.203.

-- 1. Expulsion of an identified student with disabilities constitutes a change in educational placement and may not be an exclusion from educational services. - 2.
-When a principal plans to recommend expulsion for a student with disabilities, the Superintendent or his/her designee shall be notified that a 504/ IEP Team meeting will be held.
+a) Expulsion of an identified student with disabilities constitutes a change in educational placement and may not be an exclusion from educational services.

+b) When a principal plans to recommend expulsion for a student with disabilities, the Superintendent or his/her designee shall be notified that a 504/ IEP Team meeting will be held.
 The Team shall meet to determine whether the student's misconduct is a manifestation of his/her disability.

-3. The 504/IEP Team shall determine the relationship of the student's behavior to the student's disability and amend the Plan to provide the alternative placement and/or programming.
-In no case may the District cease provision of educational services.
-4. Policies and procedures for conducting 504/IEP meetings and providing procedural safeguards to parents or legal guardians of students with disabilities consistent with Fla.
+c) The 504/IEP Team shall determine the relationship of the student's behavior to the student's disability and amend the Plan to provide the alternative placement and/or programming.
+In no case may the District cease provision of educational services to a student with an IEP.

+d) Policies and procedures for conducting 504/IEP meetings and providing procedural safeguards to parents or legal guardians of students with disabilities consistent with Fla.
 Admin.
+Code R.

-Code R. 6A-0331(3) apply to this meeting.
+6A-0331(3) apply to this meeting.

-5. A copy of these policies and procedures shall be given to parents or legal guardians of students with disabilities at eligibility and 504/IEP manifestation determination meetings.
+e) A copy of these policies and procedures shall be given to parents or legal guardians of students with disabilities at eligibility and 504/IEP manifestation determination meetings.
+G. PROCEDURES FOR DISCIPLINARY DECISION APPEAL